 Step 2

-Let us know your intention by filling out the Pre-Professional Intent Form.
-The information you provide will assist us in advising you through course registration and can influence the courses you enrol in during your degree!
+If you are planning to pursue a professional program after Augustana, there may be specific courses you are required to take.
+You can use the Graduate Studies Program Tool to find out more about the admission requirements, or you can let your Academic Advisor know your intention during an appointment.
+The information you provide will assist in advising you through course registration and can influence the courses you enrol in during your degree!
 We may also use this to connect with you about any relevant events and/or information for your desired program.

 We recommend athletes enroll in ★15 (5 courses) per term and see how it works for you.
 Should you decide to reduce your course load before the add/drop deadline, you will be able to do so.
 Please keep in mind that your league or program may require that you complete a certain number of credits each semester in order to compete.
 Having a reduced course load may also impact your eligibility for scholarships and awards.